mrts/git-svn-bridge/README.md

 --------------------

 -   Each update of *master* in the central *git* repository will trigger synchronization with *Subversion*.
 Additionally, there is a *cron* job that runs the synchronization every *n* minutes (so that the repository is updated even if there are no commits at *git* side).
+Concurrent synchronization is properly guarded with a lock in the bundled synchronization script.

 -   There is no exchange of branches between *git* and *Subversion*.
 The *git* side tracks the trunk or any other main *Subversion* branch.